mnelson4/printmyblog/readme.txt

 https://youtu.be/M5ZZN3KsqOA

+You'll probably want to download the eBook to your phone or tablet for reading, but you can also [read ePubs](https://www.wikihow.com/Open-EPUB-Files) and [MOBI files](https://www.howtogeek.com/360419/what-is-a-mobi-file/) from your computer using the right software.

 = Some images aren't appearing =

 Print My Blog can work too fast for some webservers, meaning the webservers refuse to load all the content, most noticeably some images.